 04 April 2009 by Anna Staford

 The next important event in history of Spain timeline is invasion of Celtic tribes in 1200 B.C. from the North.
 The Celts mixed up with the Iberians and generated the Celt-Iberian race.
 By 1100 B.C.
-Phoenicians and Greeks arrived to the peninsula and founded colonies in the South of Spain and at the Mediterranean coast.
+Phoenicians and Greeks arrived at the peninsula and founded colonies in the South of Spain and at the Mediterranean coast.
 During the wars between Rome and Carthago, Carthaginians invaded Spain and conquered large parts of it.

 The Romans entered Spain defeating the Carthaginians, who had settled mainlyan the East of Spain, in Ibiza and Cartagena.
 In a short period of time the Romans ended up conquering the entire peninsula.
 Spain became an important part of the Roman empire and the Roman culture and language had influenced the Iberian Peninsula greately.
 In 409, when the Roman Empire started falling apart, Gothic tribes invaded the peninsula and established their kingdom in 419.
 That way a new period has begun in the history of Spain timeline.